 Always make sure to find out exactly what you need to stay compliant.
 Getting legal advice from your council for guidelines is something to consider.

 One other thing that multi-lets and HMOs have in common is the target tenants you will be renting out to.
 Since most of them will be working people or students, all landlords must take into consideration that they may not be staying in the property long-term.
-Of course there might be a tenant that is potentially looking for a longer stay while they work and save money, however typically, with this type of property, it will mainly be young individuals who are always on the move.
+Of course, there might be a tenant that is potentially looking for a longer stay while they work or save money.
+However, with this type of property, it will typically be young individuals who are always on the move.

 Licensing and Insurance

 If you are renting out on a single-let basis in England, no licences are required.
 However, if you are renting out to multiple tenants, a standard house insurance policy will not be able to cover you.
-For this reason, you will need to speak with an experienced insurance broker to guide you in the best direction and find a suitable insurance policy for your buy to let.
+For this reason, you will need to speak with an experienced insurance broker to guide you in the best direction.
+They will also help you find a suitable insurance policy for your buy to let.